 - Appetite changes

-While this type of Seasonal Affective Disorder is much less common, it can happen.
-Individuals struggling with summer-onset SAD may have these symptoms:
+While this type of seasonal affective disorder is much less common, it can happen.
+If you struggle with summer-onset SAD, you may have these symptoms:

 - Weight loss

 If you're a young woman, you're most at risk of having the symptoms of seasonal affective disorder.
 Three out of four SAD sufferers are women, and the main age of onset for this disorder is between 18 and 30 years of age.